Augmenting unit test suites from integration tests

 The context of the empirical study comprises twelve Node.js applications.
 The selection of these projects is based on the following criteria: (a) they are open source, for study reproducibility reasons, (b) they contain components with local implementations of their dependencies, (c) they have a test suite which can be successfully executed, (d) to the extent possible, they are used as benchmarks in earlier works, e.g.~\cite{paltoglou2021automated}.

 \begingroup \endgroup

 Table~\ref{Tab:projectImplementationDetails} presents the projects used in our evaluation along with their implementation details.
 Column 2 (SLOC) provides the size of each project, in terms of line count (SLOC).
 The SLOC metric is computed with the CLOC tool\footnote{https://github.com/kentcdodds/cloc}.
-Columns 3 and 4 provide the version of each project (Tag/Commit) and its Github repository name, for study reproducibility reasons.
+Columns 3 and 4 provide the version of each project (Tag) and its Github repository name, for study reproducibility reasons.

 The proposed method is implemented as a Node.js prototype and depends on static and dynamic analysis infrastructure.
 Specifically, the prototype employs jscodeshift \footnote{https://github.com/facebook/jscodeshift} for Abstract Syntax Tree (AST) traversal and code generation.
 Moreover, it depends on Nodeprof \footnote{https://github.com/Haiyang-Sun/nodeprof.js}, a Node.js framework for implementing dynamic analysis tools in JavaScript~\cite{sun2018efficient}.
 The implemented prototype requires limited user interaction, since the user only needs to specify the application and the system component, e.g. function, that is subject to test generation.
-The evaluation of the prototype is performed on a workstation, equipped with an Intel-Core i7-7700 CPU @3.60 Ghz and 16GB RAM.
 The source code of the prototype implementations, as well as details on the reproduction of the results of the empirical study are available as a Github repository\footnote{https://github.com/katerinapal/js-test-augmentation}.